How do you increase recycling and lower costs?

 We’ve worked successfully with thousands of buildings, offices, and corporations over the years to educate their staff and tenants on how to recycle properly.
 As waste hauling fees continue to rise, education to ensure proper recycling and to reduce waste will be increasingly important to the bottom line.

-- We even train janitorial crews on proper handling of waste and recycling, and how to prevent contamination.
+- We train janitorial crews on proper handling of waste and recycling, and how to prevent contamination.
 Mistakes by the janitorial crews can negate all the effort your staff and tenants put into recycling.

 - Ensuring effective placement of signage and standardized recycling bins labels are also part of the solution.